 A view of the Padma near Rajshahi

 The Padma is the second longest river of Bangladesh (Hossain et al., 2005).
 It is the main distributary of the Ganges which originates in the Gangotri glacier of the Himalayan.
-The part of the Ganga in …read more
+The part of the Ganga in Bangladesh is known as the Padma which enters Bangladesh from …read more

 Some photograph of chalan beel, an important fisheries hotspot of Bangladesh are published here.
 All photographs of chalan beel are taken by author during monsoon at Natore and Sirajgong districts.